Ezequiel92/GalaxyInspector/README.md

 > ℹ️ **NOTE**
 >
-> There are more advanced tools to analyze/plot simulation results (you can see some [below](https://github.com/Ezequiel92/GalaxyInspector#-links)).
+> There are other tools to analyze/plot simulations (you can see some [below](https://github.com/Ezequiel92/GalaxyInspector#-links)).
 This module was written not only as a basic plotting tool, but as an exercise to learn [Julia](https://julialang.org/) and software development in general.

 ## ⚙️ Characteristics